tinkerbell/smee/README.md

   -dhcp-http-ipxe-script-url          [dhcp] HTTP iPXE script URL to use in DHCP packets (default "http://172.17.0.2/auto.ipxe")
-  -dhcp-iface                         [dhcp] interface to bind to for DHCP requests -dhcp-ip-for-packet                 [dhcp] IP address to use in DHCP packets (opt 54, etc) (default "172.17.0.2") -dhcp-syslog-ip                     [dhcp] Syslog server IP address to use in DHCP packets (opt 7) (default "172.17.0.2") -dhcp-tftp-ip                       [dhcp] TFTP server IP address to use in DHCP packets (opt 66, etc) (default "172.17.0.2:69")
+  -dhcp-iface                         [dhcp] interface to bind to for DHCP requests -dhcp-ip-for-packet                 [dhcp] IP address to use in DHCP packets (opt 54, etc) (default "172.17.0.2") -dhcp-mode                          [dhcp] DHCP mode (reservation, proxy) (default "reservation") -dhcp-syslog-ip                     [dhcp] Syslog server IP address to use in DHCP packets (opt 7) (default "172.17.0.2") -dhcp-tftp-ip                       [dhcp] TFTP server IP address to use in DHCP packets (opt 66, etc) (default "172.17.0.2:69")
+  -disable-discover-trusted-proxies   [http] disable discovery of trusted proxies from Kubernetes, only available for the Kubernetes backend (default "false")
   -extra-kernel-args                  [http] extra set of kernel args (k=v k=v) that are appended to the kernel cmdline iPXE script
   -http-addr                          [http] local IP:Port to listen on for iPXE HTTP script requests (default "172.17.0.2:80")
   -http-ipxe-binary-enabled           [http] enable iPXE HTTP binary server (default "true")